Miami isn’t the only place to go for amazing arts and culture. Check out these suburbs!

 If you’re planning a date night on the town, book tickets at the award-winning Maltz Theater.
 This regional theater is undergoing a major renovation (but is expected to be open in October 2021) to create a space for Broadway shows.
 Picture the amazing weekends to follow: a pre-theater meal at a waterfront restaurant in Harbourside Place or the new Charlie and Joe’s Love Street Complex, then taking in an incredible performance.

 #4.
-Palm Beach Gardens / West Palm Beach
+Which are the best Art and Culture places in Palm Beach Gardens / West Palm Beach?

 Palm Beach Gardens is known as being home to the Professional Golfer’s Association of America (PGA) — but there’s a thriving arts and cultural scene you can’t ignore, all just minutes away.